rgrannell1/kea-snippets/readme.md

-**Arrow-Snippets** is a Sublime Text 2/3 package containing snippets for every function in the [**Arrow**](https://github.com/rgrannell1/arrow) functional programming library for R. This package adds tab-autocompletion and method name suggestions for all **Arrow** functions to Sublime Text, speeding up development significantly (at least for me).
+**Arrow-Snippets** is a Sublime Text 2/3 package containing snippets for every function in the [**Arrow**](https://github.com/rgrannell1/arrow) functional programming library for R. This package adds tab-autocompletion and method name suggestions for all **Arrow** functions, speeding up development significantly (at least for me).

+These snippets only appear for R files.

 ## 1 Installing